 Finally, regarding your wishlist of things in a house, if this is your first flat and you aren’t rich, you will likely compromise on some things.
 You need to think about the things that matter to you the most and be flexible on the rest.
 When you buy your next home (or the one after), you can hopefully be more picky.

 The game is still on for us.
-As evident by our experience, the process doesn’t end when you make an offer.
+As evidenced by our experience, the process doesn’t end when you make an offer.
 I just want you to know that I’ve felt the crushing fear of never being able to buy a house too, and these are a few things that have helped me.
 If I had to single any one thing out, it would be our amazing saviour of a broker who has been a fountain of knowledge.
 Find yourself a good one and they can really help you.
 Good luck, hunters!